sabba11/PACS_FEMG_Abbate_Di_Primio/README.md

 `$ make all`
 to compile the whole project in the specified installation folder.
 Partial compilations can be made, type
 `$ make help`
 for the list of possible keywords.

+To compile the code in verbose mode, use
+`$ make CPPFLAGS+=-DFEMG_VERBOSE_ all`

+Code documentation will be generated in both html and LaTeX format (LaTeX compiler eventually needed).
+To this end, alongside `doxygen`, the `graphviz` package is also needed.

 #### Installation issues
 A known installation issue in Linux involves BGL library linking.
 A workaround is to modify the Linux environment variable `LD_LIBRARY_PATH`, so to include the path to the Boost `lib` folder.
 This can be achieved through the command
 `$ export LD_LIBRARY_PATH=path/to/boost/lib:$LD_LIBRARY_PATH`